brunocodutra/metal/doc/concepts.md

 [Lambdas] and [Expressions], thus enabling [higher-order] programming, much like run-time [function objects].

-[Lambdas] are named after their homonym mathematical model for computation, the [Lambda Calculus].
+[Lambdas] are named after their homonym mathematical formalization for computability, the [Lambda Calculus].

 ## Requirements